Virgin Money UK (OTCMKTS:CBBYF) Sets New 1-Year Low at $2.78

-Virgin Money UK PLC (OTCMKTS:CBBYF)’s share price hit a new 52-week low during mid-day trading on Tuesday .
-The company traded as low as $2.78 and last traded at $2.78, with a volume of 0 shares changing hands.
+Virgin Money UK PLC (OTCMKTS:CBBYF)’s share price reached a new 52-week low during trading on Tuesday .
+The company traded as low as $2.78 and last traded at $2.78, with a volume of 0 shares traded.
 The stock had previously closed at $2.78.

 Virgin Money UK PLC provides banking products and services for consumers, and small and medium sized businesses under the Clydesdale Bank, Yorkshire Bank, and B and Virgin Money brands in the United Kingdom.
 The company offers savings accounts, mortgages, credit cards, current accounts, and home loans; business loans, overdraft facilities, treasury solutions, and corporate and structured finance; asset finance and wealth referral services; international trade services; currency services, pensions, and investments and protection products; and home, car, travel, and life and critical illness insurance.